The Friday Five

 4. Make a Plan for Change

-So, let’s say you can see that your excessive workload has no chance of diminishing anytime soon, lots of important things are being neglected, and your boss has unreasonable expectations.
+So, let’s say your excessive workload has no chance of diminishing anytime soon, lots of important things are being neglected, and your boss has unreasonable expectations.
 It is time to make a plan for change.
-Use the list you wrote previously, laying out all your tasks, matters and responsibilities, along with an estimate of the time required for each as well as the applicable deadlines.
-Consider the following:
+Using the task list from Step 3, consider the following:

 • Can any of the work be delegated to someone else?